bashly-framework/gtx/README.md

 ## But... why?

-GTX was created to provide a code-first alternative to ERB, specifically for the code generation templates used by [Bashly][bashly].
+GTX was created to provide a code-first alternative to ERB, specifically for the [code generation templates][bashly-views] used by [Bashly][bashly].
 Enclosing Ruby code inside ERB tags, and ensuring there are no excess empty lines in the ERB template yielded some hard-to-maintain templates.

 ## Contributing / Support